nqtikx/RegistrationAPI/README.md

 If the partner already has the required personal identity document (PID) data, WhiteBird can receive this data from the partner instead of collecting it directly from the user.

-All requests are authorized with the `x-api-key` header.

 ## API flows

 | Flow | Endpoint sequence | Use case |